 For more information about the product, for example product safety notices and product recalls, contact your Invacare representative.
 See addresses at the end of this document.
+In case of a serious incident with the product, you should inform the manufacturer and the competent authority in your country.

-1.2 Symbols in this manual
+1.2 Symbols in This Manual